tenantcloud/ansible-role-metricbeat/README.md

 tenantcloud.ansible_role_metricbeat
 =========

-Ansible role for setup authentication between elasticsearch and logstash.
+Ansible role for install and setup metricbeat.
 This role include in default terraform scenario for auto-deploy new server.

 Requirements
 ------------